Learn to Survey and Report on Environments

 Note that each module in the CERTIFICATE IN ENVIRONMENTAL SURVEYING is a short course in its own right, and may be studied separately.

-WHAT GETS SURVEYED?
+WHAT IS SURVEYED?

 Environmental surveys may be extensive or with a limited focus.
 This depends upon the purpose behind doing the survey.